 The Institute seeks a project manager, an experienced policy advocate, and community engagement specialist to serve as the Manager for the Prosecutor Reform Project.
 The Prosecutor Reform Project aims to educate African-American communities on the importance of prosecutor elections to reform the criminal justice system.
 Through the Prosecutor Reform Project, the Manager will provide non-partisan assistance to enable community partners to lead voters in evaluating prosecutor candidates around issues that bear directly on eliminating racial discrimination from the criminal justice system.

 Under supervision of the TMI Director and collaborating with LDF colleagues and key external allies, the Manager will help create a voter education infrastructure, in overlooked African-American communities, for elective offices that bear on the local justice system.
-This position is grant funded for one year and the Manager will be located in LDF’s New York Office.
+This position is grant funded for one year to eighteen months and the Manager may be located in LDF’s New York or Washington, D.C. office.